BlackGirlTravel.com :: Travel Tip

 Suggested Leave-At-Homes: Irreplaceable or excessive jewelry.
 Perfume, aftershave (bad on bus, attracts bees).
 Unnecessary electrical appliances (instead, consider bringing cordless curling irons, disposable razors, dripdry clothes).

-Add other items below.
+Print and add other items below.

 O